 If you would like to learn more about living walls, we recommend Wikipedia Green Wall, Gergely Vizi’s thoughtful video on Living Walls, and GreenScreen’s in-depth overview of green facades (pdf) as good next steps.

 As we discussed, living walls often can be built at a low cost – and even with the potential for positive financial returns – making them both economically and aesthetically attractive.
 Given this, I expect green walls and green facades to grow and grow, in popularity and organically, in the years ahead.
+Let me know what you think in the comments section below.

 Mark Lundegren is the founder of ArchaNatura.